thcipriani/WagnerProject/_chapters/mission-work-and-the-lutheran-church-missouri-synod.md

 ---
 layout: page
-title: "MISSION WORK AND THE LUTHERAN CHURCH - Missouri Synod"
+title: Mission Work and the Lutheran Church
+subtitle: Missouri Synod
 image: /assets/images/011-04.jpg
 caption: Enga Primary School Children in their Uniforms; Older school mates as teaching assistants
-next: /pages/the-beginning---william-p-wagner.html
+next: the-beginning-william-p-wagner
-prev: /pages/contents.html
+category: story
+categoryindex: 001
 ...
 The Highland Mountains were inhabited by some of the most primitive people on earth.
 Of all the mission fields in Asia, the Highlands of Papua New